 - Write a poem about a theme or topic which is important to you (animal rights, mental health, education) without explicitly naming it.

 - What does home mean to you?
 Write a poem ruminating on it as a concept and a physical space.

-- Write a poem about a cultural moment which resonated with you (old or current).
+- Write a poem about a cultural moment which resonated with you (past or present).

 - Write about a time when you were overlooked.
 How did you react?
 Would you respond differently now?

 The structure of a poem is as important as the words which it contains.
 And it can be just as meaningful.
 Starting with the outline of what you want your poem to be like gives you some restrictions so you don’t feel overwhelmed by the myriad of things a poem can be about, while also giving you the freedom to explore your ideas.
 Here are some creative writing poetry prompts associated with structure.